chocolate-doom/chocolate-doom/README.md

 ### New command line parameters

- * `-dm3` specifies the Deathmatch 3.0 rules for the netgame (weapons stay, items respawn).
+ * `-dm3` specifies the Deathmatch 3.0 rules (weapons stay, items respawn) for netgames (since 4.1).
  * `-episode 1` launches Hell on Earth and `-episode 2` launches No Rest for the Living episode if the Doom 2 IWAD shipped with the Doom 3: BFG Edition is used.
- * `-warp 1a` warps to the secret level E1M10: Sewers of XBox Doom IWAD.
+ * `-warp 1a` warps to the secret level E1M10: Sewers of XBox Doom IWAD (since 2.3).
  * `-mergedump <file>` merges the PWAD file(s) given on the command line with the IWAD file and writes the resulting data into the `<file>` given as argument.
-Might be considered as a replacement for the `DEUSF.EXE` tool.
+May be considered as a replacement for the `DEUSF.EXE` tool (since 2.3).
- * `-blockmap` forces a (re-)building of the BLOCKMAP lumps for loaded maps.
+ * `-blockmap` forces a (re-)building of the BLOCKMAP lumps for loaded maps (since 2.3).
+ * `-playdemo demoname -warp N` plays back fast-forward up to the requested map (since 3.0).
- * `-loadgame N -record demoname` and `-loadgame N -playdemo demoname` allow to record and play demos starting from a savegame, not from the level start.
+ * `-loadgame N -record demoname` and `-loadgame N -playdemo demoname` allow to record and play demos starting from a savegame instead of the level start (since 4.0).
- * `-playdemo demoname1 -record demoname2` plays back until the end of demoname1 and continues recording as demoname2.
+ * `-playdemo demoname1 -record demoname2` plays back fast-forward until the end of demoname1 and continues recording as demoname2 (new in 5.5).
  * `-fliplevels` loads mirrored versions of the maps (this was the default on April 1st up to version 5.0).
  * `-flipweapons` flips the player's weapons (new in 5.3).